 Speed limits are 50 km/h (31 mph) in the towns and cities, no limit outside.

 There are lots of police checkpoints on all the roads.
 Most of them seem to concentrate on trucks and business vehicles, but we were stopped a few times as well and had our papers checked.
-At one check point they even did a breathalyzer check on my driver.
+At one check point they even did a breathalyser check on my driver.

 On the drive to Navrongo, the mounting brackets of the big cattle-guard bumper on our vehicle broke.
 I was a bit concerned that the bumper would fall down in front of the car and we would go cartwheeling over it.
 My guide used a rag and tied the bumper down.
 In Navrongo he found a place that welded the brackets.
-Unfortunately, the first welding job didn't last long, it broke again during the drive from Togo
+Unfortunately, the first welding job didn't last long, it broke again during the drive from Togo to Benin.
+It was finally fixed in Benin in Natittingou.

 The weather was warm, around 30°C (90°F).
 It was extremely hazy, often you could hardly see the sun because of haze, even though there were no clouds.
 A few times the haze was so heavy that the visibility was only 1-2 km (0.6-1.2 miles).
 This affected my pictures a lot, many of them seem to be very grayish.
 This is not a problem with the camera, it is a problem of the very strong haze that grays out everything.